 |Timeline||October 2017 - October 2018|

-The clear lines from the layout are emphasised in the materialization of the design.
-A warm natural palette matches the identity of the firm and their preference for eastern art.
+The materialization emphasizes the clear layout with lines structuring the design.
+A warm natural palette matches the identity of the firm and its preference for eastern art.
 Interior finishes and details are refined and subtle, yet expressive.
-At calculated positions, reflective materialisations on the walls bring views even more to the inside.
+At calculated positions, reflective materialisation on the walls brings views even more to the inside.